 We have a full day to explore the varied habitats of this region—ponds, reedbeds, broadleaved woodlands, parkland, and pleasant open country of pastures and meadows which are still farmed by the locals in a low-intensity manner.
 We may return to the River Kupa area or walk in woodlands, orchards, and vineyards near our hotel, or do a combination.
 Wherever we go, we are not in a rush.
 We take several short, quite easy walks on the flat paths and in the middle of the day have a picnic in a pleasant spot.
 Birds should include Gray Heron, Great and Little Egrets, Great Crested and Little Grebes, Black-headed Gull, Black and Whiskered Terns, Northern Lapwing, and Eurasian Curlew.
 Grey-headed, European Green, Middle Spotted, Lesser Spotted, Great Spotted, and Black Woodpeckers and the weird and wonderful Eurasian Wryneck are possible, too.
 Passerines here include White Wagtail, Collared and Spotted Flycatchers, Common and Lesser Whitethroats, Short-toed Treecreeper, Eurasian Tree Sparrows, Serin, Linnet, and Hawfinch.
 The iconic Common Cuckoo is another bird we should come across today.

-Accommodations in Netreti or similar (B,L,D)
+Accommodations at Hotel Amarilis, Netreti (B,L,D)

 Fri., Apr.
 11 Birding en route to Krka National Park